 - white blood cells

 Symptoms of MDS can vary depending on which type (or types) of blood cells are affected.
-Many people with MDS have no symptoms, or only experience mild symptoms at first.
+Many people with MDS have no symptoms, and their diagnosis is made with incidental findings on blood work.

 Other symptoms of anemia include: